Your guide to the best markets on the Sunshine Coast

 Blackall Range Growers Market at the old Witta School – third Saturday of the month

 Smoky chorizo and salami, seafood, lemon butter, delicious cakes and German bread.
-As you can see from the banner photo, the old Witta School oval makes a lovely setting for a laid-back Saturday morning.
+As you can see from the banner photo, the old Witta School oval makes a lovely setting for a laid-back Saturday market.
 Click here to see what’s on offer at Witta this month.

 Hinterland Harvest Market – every Saturday